About Housing Pathways factsheet

 What is Housing Pathways?

 Housing Pathways is the way applications for housing assistance are managed in NSW.
-It is a partnership between Family and Community Services (FACS), including the Aboriginal Housing Office and the Housing Contact Centre, and participating community housing providers.
+It is a partnership between Communities and Justice (DCJ), including the Aboriginal Housing Office and the Housing Contact Centre, and participating community housing providers.

 Housing Pathways provides: